Teresa Magbanua-class patrol vessel: Project planning and funding

+On November 9, 2023, NEDA released a statement that Phase 3 of the Maritime Safety Capability Improvement Project for the Philippine Coast Guard was accepted.
+It calls for five additional multi-role response vessels with a five-year integrated logistics support under a PHP 29.3 billion contract, which is financed under a Japanese Official Development Assistance (ODA) loan.

+On 17 May 2024, Philippine Foreign Affairs Secretary Enrique Manalo and Japanese Ambassador to the Philippines Kazuya Endo signed a low-interest loan agreement for the provision of a further five (5) patrol vessels to the Philippine Coast Guard.

 Construction and launching

 The first of its class, the Teresa Magbanua (9701), held its first steel cutting ceremony on 18 December 2020.
 The ship was launched on 26 July 2021.

 The Teresa Magbanua is scheduled to undergo sea trials by late 2021, and sail for Manila by March 2022.

 Construction on the second ship of the class began in 2021, and is expected to sail for Manila by May 2022.
-It has been conducting sea trials in February 2022.
+It has finished conducting sea trials last February 2022.